MicrosoftDocs/common-data-model-and-service/common-data-model/media-accelerator.md

 ## Site-map extensions

-With the Dynamics 365 Media and Communications Accelerator, institutions can optimize fan engagement, improve interactions, profile and predict actions of their customers, and gain insights from analytics.
+With the Dynamics 365 media and communications accelerator, institutions can optimize fan engagement, improve interactions, profile and predict actions of their customers, and gain insights from analytics.
 When the accelerator is installed in Dynamics 365, the experience is transformed into one specifically built for operators of theme parks, sport venues, theaters, arenas, or other places for tourism, hospitality, business conferencing, or the arts.
 The goal is to allow such institutions to quickly build Power Apps and Power BI visualizations.

 Media and entertainment institutions can build their business processes on top of the entities in the accelerator.
 The ribbon customizations contain entities to record ticketing products, sponsorships, events, venues, sport teams and leagues, and more.